 You can download the latest version from WordPress.org and install it on your NAS.
 You install the packages WordPress depends on from Package Center.
 Finally, you configure some items yourself to connect the components.

-Multiple WordPress websites are possible thanks to the virtual host feature of Web Station.
+Multiple WordPress websites are possible thanks to the web portal feature of Web Station.

-The additional steps for installation and configuration may scare you off, but you find them described to the smallest detail in consecutive posts in this series.
+The additional steps for installation and configuration may scare you off, but you will find them described in the smallest detail in part 3 of this series.

 Credits

-This series of posts merge my own experience and testing with different resources on the web.
-I like to mention three of these resources for their invaluable work in random order: Paul Barrett, Frank from Wundertech, and Marius Lixandru.
+This series of posts merge my experience and testing with different resources on the web.
+I want to mention three resources for their invaluable work in random order: Paul Barrett, Frank from Wundertech, and Marius Lixandru.

 Preparations